ThePhD/ThePhD.github.io/_posts/2018-05-15-C++Now Trip Report.markdown

 <!--more-->

-Aspen, Colarado is an absolutely gorgeous area.
+Aspen, Colorado is an absolutely gorgeous area.
 When I first got there, it felt like I was taking a vacation!
 Of course, a vacation might have had me getting a little more sleep than I ended up catching that week, but every night staying up until 12 or 1 AM in the morning talking about C++, techniques, experiences and ideas was entirely well worth it.
 It is rare I get to geek out in person... and I got to do a whole **week** of it in beautiful Aspen!

 ![Breathtaking!]({{ site.baseurl }}/assets/img/2018-05-15/C++Now Scenery.jpg)